MoarVM/MoarVM/docs/debug-server-protocol.md

 Response to a Loaded Files Request, as well as notification when new files show up later on.

+Filename entries that were created not from a corresponding annotation being encountered but from requesting a breakpoint to be installed will have the "pending" key in addition to the "path" key.

+Creating a file by requesting a breakpoint does not cause a notification to be sent out, but the same file later being encountered will cause such a notification.

 Initial response:

     {